coryodaniel/k8s/README.md

 ### Non-features

 * Modules for every kubernetes resource.
-* K8s.Client does *not* assuming "default" namespaces.
+* Assume the "default" namespaces.
 Always provide a namespace when a namespace is applicable.
-* No support the deprecated Watch API.
+* Support for the deprecated Watch API.
-* Connect URLs aren't supported.

 ## Docs